Ranganathan-J/HTTP_server/README.md

 Custom Headers: Allows sending custom headers with HTTP responses.
 Basic Routing: Implements routing for specific URLs.
 Requirements
-Python 3.9
+Python 3.9 or higher
 Installation
-Clone this repository:
+1. Clone this Repository
+Clone the repository to your local machine:

 bash
 Copy
 Edit
 git clone https://github.com/Ranganathan-J/HTTP_server.git
-Navigate into the project directory:
+2. Navigate into the Project Directory bash

-bash
 Copy
 Edit
 cd http-server-python
-Run the server: Simply run the Python file that contains the server code.
-By default, the server will run on localhost (127.0.0.1) and listen on port 8080.
+3. Run the Server
+Run the Python server script:

 bash
 Copy
 Edit
 python server.py
+By default, the server will run on localhost (127.0.0.1) and listen on port 8080.

+4. Access the Server
-Access the server: Open your browser and go to:
+Open your web browser and go to:

 cpp
 Copy